saileshnankani/saileshnankani/README.md

 ### Hi there 👋

-I'm Sailesh, a software engineer interested in Distributed Systems, Cloud Infrastructure, and Data Engineering!
+I'm Sailesh, a software engineer interested in Distributed Systems, Machine Learning, and Data Engineering!

 Currently, I'm studying 4A Software Engineering at the University of Waterloo.

-I'm looking for internship opportunities for Fall (Sept-Dec) 2021.
+I'm seeking new grad opportunities starting May 2022
 <!--
 **saileshnankani/saileshnankani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.